 - 5.1.
-Within individual TRICS® sites there is a wide variety of information available, assisting users in the site selection process.
+Within individual TRICS sites there is a wide variety of information available, assisting users in the site selection process.
 Additional descriptive information is also displayed within comment boxes, containing further site, development, parking, and survey count details, which supplement the fixed data fields.
-This additional information is often important for a more complete understanding of a development in the database, so users should are encouraged to study comments, as such additional information may assist in determining the compatibility of a site with a user's development assessment scenario. - 5.2.
-TRICS® Research Report 99/2 ("Research into Trip Rate Variation" by Harrison Webb) analysed variations in trip rates at retail stores, taking into account factors such as consumer expenditure, time series analysis, and the analysis of parking supply and peak demand.
-These are just a few examples of some of the numerous additional factors which may affect trip rates, that fall outside the data fields and calculation processes of the TRICS® database.
-A more recent piece of research, Research Report 09/1 ("An econometric study of the relationship between land use and vehicle trip generations" by David Broadstock) examined economic and demographic influences, which again exist outside of the database and operations of TRICS®. - 5.3.
+This additional information is often important for a more complete understanding of a development in the database, so users are encouraged to study comments, as such additional information may assist in determining the compatibility of a site with a user's development assessment scenario. - 5.2.
+TRICS Research Report 99/2 ("Research into Trip Rate Variation" by Harrison Webb) analysed variations in trip rates at retail stores, accounting for factors such as consumer expenditure, time series analysis, and the analysis of parking supply and peak demand.
+These are just a few examples of some of the numerous additional factors which may affect trip rates, that fall outside the data fields and calculation processes of the TRICS database.
+Another piece of research, Research Report 09/1 ("An econometric study of the relationship between land use and vehicle trip generations" by David Broadstock) examined economic and demographic influences, which again exist outside of the database and operations of TRICS. - 5.3.
 Comment box information is only visible within individual site, development, parking, travel plan, and survey day screens.
 Comment boxes are not used in the site selection filtering process, or at any other point within the system, being purely descriptive data fields.
 If full individual site information is output to a PDF document, all comment box information will be automatically included.
-Recipients of TRICS® trip generation results, if suspecting that a particular site may not be compatible with the development scenario being assessed, should ask the user who supplied the results to provide this further level of individual site detail, so that the comment information can be examined.
+Recipients of TRICS trip generation results, if suspecting that a particular site may not be compatible with the development scenario being assessed, should ask the user who supplied the results to provide this further level of individual site detail, so that the comment information can be examined.
 Therefore, it is in the user's interest to ensure that comment boxes are examined before sites are included in a selected set for calculation.
 This may not be practical when dealing with very large sets of surveys, but when it comes to smaller data sets it is highly recommended, as it could help in avoiding any potential conflict at a later stage.

-Comment This site is located in the village of Bracklesham Bay, which is to the south-west of Chichester and west of Bognor Regis on the south coast.
-The site is the northern part of the village, with the B2198 Bracklesham Lane to the west, which runs south Population within 5 miles 25,001 to 50,000 towards the coast and north via the village of Somerley.
-Population within 500m 2200 The site has a single vehicle access for all modes.
+Comment Population within 1 mile 5,001 to 10,000 ~ This site is located in the village of Bracklesham Bay, which is to the south-west of Chichester and west of Bognor Regis on the south coast.
+The site is the northern part of the village, with the B2198 Bracklesham Lane to the west, which runs south the B2198 Bracklesham Lane to the west, which runs south the B2198 Bracklesham Lane to the west. th Population within 5 miles 25,001 to 50,000 ~ towards the coast and north via the village of Somerley.
+Population within 500m 2200 The site has a single vehicle access for all modes, plus two separate pedestrian accesses.
 To the east of the site is open land, with a holiday (caravan) park to the north and residential areas to the west and south.
-Car ownership (5 miles) 1.1 to 1.5 The events venue of Bracklesham Barn is also just to the south of the site.
-Is the location of the site hilly or flat $\checkmark$ li li
+Car ownership (5 miles) 1.1 to 1.5 ~ The events venue of Bracklesham Barn is also just to the south of the site.
+Is the location of the site hilly or flat Flat ~ 11